codename-B/BananaImageToMap/README.md

 		{worldname}:
 			generator: BananaImageToMap:{imagefile}

-Make sure to replace {imagefile} with the name of the file *including the extension* that you
+Make sure to replace {imagefile} with the name of the file *excluding the extension (though the file must be a .jpg)* that you
 put in your plugins/BananaImageToMap/ folder and {worldname} with the name of the world you wish to genenerate.

 ### Using Multiverse 2